TotalTactician/Documentation/Proof/Joey/Software Quality.md

 - [Microservice test](#microservice-test)

 # Intro
-Unit testing is a vital tool to provide a clear picture of the functionality of the program, furthermore it is a critical way of verifing the customer's requirments.
+Unit testing is a vital tool to provide a clear picture of the functionality of the program, furthermore, it is a critical way of verifying the customer's requirements.

-For testing the NodeJS backend i used Mocha with chai, with Sinon for mocking.
+For testing the NodeJS backend I used Mocha with Chai, with Sinon for mocking.

 # Microservice test
-for a small microservice it is more important to test the endpoint than every piece of code, Because if the endpoint doesnt do what it must do, it isnt working right.
+for a small microservice it is more important to test the endpoint than every piece of code Because if the endpoint doesn't do what it must do, it isn't working right.

-In the Code below you can see a example of such a test.
-In this test we specify what we expect, in this case it should return a list of multiple races with 200 status code.
-Then in the test we first replace the real DAL with the testDAL so we dont use real data (more info below).
-After that we call the endpoint and first check if it has the right status code, after that we check if it has the right fields.
-If one of these checks fail, the test will fail.
+In the Code below you can see an example of such a test.
+In this test we specify what we expect, in this case, it should return a list of multiple races with status code 200.
+Then in the test, we first replace the real DAL with the testDAL so we don't use real data (more info below).
+After that, we call the endpoint and first check if it has the right status code, after that we check if it has the right fields.
+If one of these checks fails, the test will fail.
 ```ts
   beforeEach(() => {
     sandbox = sinon.createSandbox();